AT&T Mobility: Cingular Wireless

 SBC Wireless had previously operated in several northeast markets under the "Cellular One" brand, while BellSouth's wireless operations incorporated the former Houston Cellular.

 Cingular's lineage can be traced back to Advanced Mobile Phone Service, which was a subsidiary of AT&T created in 1978 to provide cellular service nationwide.
 AMPS was divided among the Regional Bell Operating Companies as part of the Bell System divestiture.

 With the exception of Pacific Bell and BellSouth Mobility DCS, the digital network consisted of D-AMPS technology.
 The Pacific Bell and BellSouth Mobility DCS networks used GSM technology on the PCS frequency band (1900 MHz).

+Around 2004, Cingular had a rollover plan in which un-used minutes carry over and are added to the new balance.

 In October 2007, AT&T's president and chief executive officer Stan Sigman announced his retirement.
 Ralph de la Vega, group president-Regional Telecom & Entertainment, was named as president and CEO of AT&T Mobility.